LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 - **NA** - Not Available.
 - **NaN** - Not A Number.

-**NA** values allow for R to handle missing data correctly but requires different handling than standard numeric, character or logical values.
+**NA** values allow for R to handle missing data correctly but requires different handling than standard numeric or character values.
 We will discuss handling **NA** values later.

 Vectors (10/13).
 Logical vectors
 ========================================================

-Logical vectors are a special type of value made up of TRUE/T or FALSE/F
+Logical vectors are a special type of vector made up of TRUE/T or FALSE/F boolean values.

 ```r